fernandopalafox/fernandopalafox.github.io/content/writing/truth.md

 And if any feelings of selfishness or guilt stop you, consider the toxic role you serve in their lives, and do it for them.

 Instead, surround yourself by courageous people.
-Find people that aren't afraid of calling out your bullshit.
+Find people that aren't afraid of pointing out your bullshit.
 People that celebrate you for facing your biggest fears.
-People that support you when times are hard, and sober you up when times are good.
+People that support you when times are hard and sober you up when times are good.
 People that also want to get better and are ready to face truth themselves.

 Anaïs Nin said it well: "life expands or shrinks according to one's courage."
-So, ask yourself: are you courageous?
+Ask yourself: are you courageous?
 Is your partner courageous?
 Are your coworkers courageous?
 Are your friends courageous?